Shahil3/Multi-Tenant-Task-Management-System-/README.md

 A scalable and efficient task management solution designed for multi-tenant environments.
 This application allows multiple tenants (organizations or user groups) to manage tasks, assign roless, projects, and streamline workflows with a secure and intuitive interface.

+Modern shared infrastructure systems require efficient solutions for data integrity, secure isolation, and resource optimization.
+This project addresses these challenges in a multi-tenant environment by using **transaction management**, **data security practices**, and **optimized resource utilization** to provide a robust solution.

 ##  Features

 - **Transactional Integrity (ACID Compliance)**: